oracle-livelabs/developer/python-flask-web-application-with-ords-apis/workshop/workshop-introduction/workshop-introduction.md

 This Workshop assumes you have experience with Python development.
 This Workshop also assumes you have some experience with the Flask framework.
 This includes knowledge of the proper commands to execute a Flask application.

-While familiarity with HTML, CSS, and JavaScript is helpful.
-Knowledge in these areas is not required as we will be reviewing them in limited scope.
+While familiarity with HTML, CSS, and JavaScript is helpful, knowledge in these areas is not required as we will be reviewing these concepts in limited scope.

 Finally, this lab assumes you have the following developer environment:
 - Python 3.10 or later
 - A text editor (such as Visual Studio Code or Sublime Text)
-- A Package Manager (i.e., Homebrew for Mac, or pip)
+- A Package Manager (i.e., Homebrew for Mac, <i>aka</i> pip)
 - Select Python packages:
   - Requests
   - Folium
   - Json
   - Flask
-  - Virtual Environment (venv) <i>or</i>the Live Server extension for VS Code
+  - Virtual Environment (venv) <i>or</i> the Live Server extension for VS Code

-:bulb: <i>If your development environment is not properly set-up, you may refer to the <b>Learn More</b> section for resources on how to help you set up your environment.</i>
+  :bulb: <i>If your development environment is not set-up according to the above, you may refer to the <b>Learn More</b> section for resources on how to set-up your environment.</i>

-#### You may now proceed to the next Lab.
+### You may now proceed to the [next Lab](#next).

 ## Learn More